b2k-media/doi-extractives-data/README.md

 ## Running the Site
 This site is made with [Jekyll].
 To run it locally, clone this repository then:

+Note: You need to have ruby installed on your machine

 1. Get [Jekyll] and the necessary dependencies: `bundle install`
 1. Install all node dependencies: `npm install`
 1. Set the $NODE_ENV to `dev`: `export NODE_ENV=dev`